Providing Component Access to Enclosing Record Objects

 We assume the functional unit will be implemented as an Abstract Data Type (ADT).
 Strictly speaking, the ADT idiom is not required here, but that is the best approach for defining major types, for the good reasons given in that idiom entry.
 There's no reason not to use an ADT in this case so we will.

-As mentioned, the solution applies to enclosed components of both task types and protected types.
+As mentioned, the implementation approach applies to enclosed components of both task types and protected types.
 We will continue the discussion in terms of protected types.

 Given those two parts, the PO can then dereference its access discriminant to read or update the other components in the same enclosing record object.